hemachaitanya/dockernotes/docker.md

 Remove al containers at a time {docker container rm $(docker container ls -a -q )}

+### Volume:
-Volume: when we delete the container total information can be deleted so we over come this problem to create the volumes These volumes are two types those are
+ when we delete the container total information can be deleted so we over come this problem to create the volumes

+These volumes are two types those are

         explicitly(manually): docker volume created by ours
-       Automatically:these volume created by docker Volumes are two types
+       Automatically:these volume created by docker

+Volumes are two types
+### Bind mount:
-      Bind mount: its connected b/w  file system to container Tmpfs mount: its connected  between container to memory(ram)
+	  its connected b/w  file system to container
+### Tmpfs mount:
+ its connected  between container to memory(ram)
+### Volume:
-Volume: we give only source
+ we give only source
+### Mount:
-Mount: we give both source and destination
+ we give both source and destination
+### Hosts:
-Hosts: it’s machines which running on docker
+ it’s machines which running on docker
+### Entrypont:
-Entrypont: its used as a arg (it will never change) Cmd : we give any image name it change the CMD its cannot effect the entrypoint
+its used as a arg (it will never change)
+Cmd : we give any image name it change the CMD its cannot effect the entrypoint (cmd used forrun the application )

+### Networking:
-Networking:  (ifconfig  & sudo apt install net-tools)we can’t install the docker in our machine we have only two network interfaces those are eth0 & lo, when ever we install docker we check the network by using  ifconfig command add another n/w is docker0.
+ (ifconfig  & sudo apt install net-tools)we can’t install the docker in our machine we have only two network interfaces those are eth0 & lo, when ever we install docker we check the network by using  ifconfig command add another n/w is docker0.

  	Eth0: its tell about which physically connected to the s/m
 	Io:
 	Docker0:   this docker0 network is created only the only in 172.17.0.1 to 255.255.0.0 ip ranges only
         Lib:  its creates the network interface inside the container only (in these eth0 have docker0 configurations) Docker networks are three types
+### Bridge:
-	Bridge: we use different networks (we used for multiple machines)(we communicate both ip& name in bridge network but in default bridge network we give only ip addresses)
+	we use different networks (we used for multiple machines)(we communicate both ip& name in bridge network but in default bridge network we give only ip addresses)
+### Host:
-	Host: we have same system where we create docker installed
+	 we have same system where we create docker installed
+### Null:
-	Null:  no network
+ no network

 Drawbacks of docker0 is  it’s not have DNS visible .

+### BRIDGE N/W:
-BRIDGE N/W:  we move the containers from one network to othe network , in these -d  =  driver string
+ we move the containers from one network to othe network , in these -d  =  driver string
 On bridge n/w we don’t have volumes docker container build will be failed

+### Phpmyadmin:
-Phpmyadmin: is used for simple log web application Once we create container we can’t change volume(or ) mount *docker container connects any number of containers by using host
+is used for simple log web application
+Once we create container we can’t change volume(or ) mount *docker container connects any number of containers by using host